MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 The crawl mode determines the type of websites you want to index, either cloud or on-premises.
 For your cloud websites, select **Cloud** as the crawl mode.

 Also, the connector now supports crawling of on-premises websites.
-To access your on-premises data, you must first install and configure the Graph connector agent.
-To learn more, see [Graph connector agent](./graph-connector-agent.md).
+To access your on-premises data, you must first install and configure the connector agent.
+To learn more, see [Microsoft Graph connector agent](./graph-connector-agent.md).

 For your on-premises websites, select **Agent** as the crawl mode and in the **On-prem Agent** field, choose the Graph connector agent that you installed and configured earlier.